Awards and Recognition

 Ohio Diversity Council 2014 Most Powerful and Influential Women

-2014 Ohio Hospital Association Health Care Worker of the Year Finalist
+Ohio Hospital Association Health Care Worker of the Year Finalists

-The Albert E. Dyckes Health Care Worker of the Year Award is given each year to one Ohio caregiver who personifies a leader who gives back o the community, routinely goes beyond the call of duty and has overcome odds to succeed.
-Shobha Patel, BS, CNMT, was recognized as a finalist for the award, which is the highest honor awarded by the Ohio Hospital Association.
+The Albert E. Dyckes Health Care Worker of the Year Award is given each year to one Ohio caregiver who personifies a leader who gives back to the community, routinely goes beyond the call of duty and has overcome odds to succeed.
+In 2014, Shobha Patel, BS, CNMT, was recognized as a finalist for the award.
+Also, nominated in 2016 was Dr. David Miller, Atrium's chief of surgery.
+Which is the highest honor awarded by the Ohio Hospital Association.

 The Joint Commission Accreditation